ScribbleRiyad/flutter_go_router/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-go vs push different in flutter route
+🔰go vs push different in flutter route
+✅Think of go as a way to jump to a new route.
+This will modify the underlying navigation stack if the new route is not a sub-route of the old one.
+On the other hand, push will always push the destination route on top of the existing navigation stack.